News & Info

 4. You’ve got poor presentation skills…

 Visual appeal is undoubtedly the most influential factor for buyers.
-If you’ve put your house on the market but refrained from doing those odd fix-up jobs, or failed to clean your home properly, or you know your furniture is extremely dated and unflattering within the space or simply didn’t bother to mow your front lawn – you’re self-sabotaging your chance of a sale.
+Maybe you’ve put your house on the market but refrained from doing those odd fix-up jobs, or failed to clean your home properly?
+Perhaps you know your furniture is extremely dated and unflattering within the space or simply haven't bothered to mow your front lawn?
+All you’re doing is self-sabotaging your chance of a sale.

 It’s not always a fun time taking care of the odd jobs around your home, especially when you’re not the one that will be benefitting from them – but if you want the financial reward of a home sale, you need to give your property a healthy dose of TLC first.